jmtalarn/sc-assessment/readme.md

 ## Commands

+First of all

+- `npm install` will install all required dependencies.

+After this

 - `npm run dev` Run the frontend application (usually http://127.0.0.1:5173/)
 - `npm run test` Run the unit tests
 - `npm run storybook` Spins a server with the components Storybook showcase (usually http://localhost:6006)